The GW Chronicle is entirely student-led, with everyone from our team of editors to our newest journalists contributing articles to the paper.

 Alexandra Saffa, a senior at the George Washington University Online High School, is one of the editors-in-chief of the GW Chronicle Newspaper.
 Alexandra is also a journalist for the K12 International Academy’s newspaper, The iGlobe.

 Within GWUOHS, Alexandra founded one of the first online competitive debate teams, GW Debate, and holds the position of president.
-Aside from her academic interests, she also has a strong passion for figure skating.
-Alexandra has been a competitive figure skater for nine years.
+Aside from her academic interests, Alexandra has been a competitive figure skater for nine years.
 She is a South Atlantic Regional finalist.
 During her years as a journalist, Alexandra has interviewed members of congress, senators, and state officials.
 Through her writing, she strives to make a positive difference in the world.

 Hey, everyone!
 I’m a freshman here at GWUOHS, and this is my second year writing for the yawp.
 Some of my interests include psychology, behavioral neuroscience, astrology, and political science, and my hobbies include snowboarding, photography, writing, skateboarding, and baking.
 My interests and hobbies have a significant impact on my writing, and I love sharing everything I know with the world.
 I love stationery, bullet journals, and notebooks, and I’ve always been that girl that carries three pencil cases full of colored markers and pens everywhere she goes.
 I grew up in a multicultural environment, and I speak four languages fluently.
 I also love traveling, and I’ve been to over twenty countries in my short time here on earth.
 I’ve been attending creative writing and debate competitions throughout my life as a student, and it is something I thoroughly enjoy.
 Since my name seems to confuse a lot of people, my friends and family call me Sophia, although some of my friends like to call me Phia.
 I’m excited to be working with so many talented people, and I’m excited to start my journey as an editor.